dhbaird/easywsclient/README.md

 particular asynchronous library.
 It only requires your OS to support sockets!

+More rationale: So, you were handed a project that needs a WebSocket.
+You must do a demo right away.
+You don't have time to figure out how the project's magic asynchronous event processing works (or worse, it doesn't have any consistency).
+So what do you do?
+Panic?
+No. Use this library.

 However!
-This is probably not the end-point for your project, as this library puts a lot of crap into the header file (easier to use, but eliminates the benefits of [separate compilation](http://en.wikipedia.org/wiki/Single_Compilation_Unit)).
+This is probably not the end-point for your project, as this library puts a lot of crap into the header file (easier to use, but reduces the benefits of [separate compilation](http://en.wikipedia.org/wiki/Single_Compilation_Unit)).
 Also, this library does not work in cooperation with any asynchronous event processing scheduler.
 The good news is that the code here is